brandur/sorg/content/nanoglyphs-drafts/016-postgres-13.md

 ## A life on our planet (#life-on-our-planet)

 _Planet Earth_ and its follow up _Planet Earth II_ are some of the best video content ever produced, maybe _the_ best.
-Narrated by David Attenborough's calming English melody, they capture scenes of the natural kingdom that don't even seem possible.
+Narrated by David Attenborough's calming English tones, they capture scenes of the natural kingdom that don't even seem possible.

 ![A Life On This Planet -- Fields](/assets/images/nanoglyphs/016-postgres-13/life-planet-fields@2x.jpg)